 iPhone SE rocked a pocket-friendly 4-inch screen, a more traditional iPhone aesthetic than the recent, larger models, and the same great specs found in iPhone 6.
 The main difference was the smaller price-tag, making it the perfect choice for budget-conscious Apple fans.

 iPhone 7 and 7 Plus (2016)

-The most recent Apple phones, the iPhone 7 and iPhone 7 Plus built on the great design, including dust and water resistance, a new home button, better processing power and the inclusion of high-tech digital audio via the Lightning connecter.
+iPhone 7 and iPhone 7 Plus built on the previous generation's great design, including dust and water resistance, a new home button, better processing power from the redesigned A10 chip.

 Apple have been breaking boundaries in the mobile phone world for ten years since the release of the iPhone.
-If you can't wait for announcements regarding the next generation of Apple iPhones, then head over to mobiles.co.uk, for our full range of best iPhone deals.
+If a particular model has caught your eye, then head over to mobiles.co.uk, for our full range of best iPhone deals.